hxrshdeepsingh/Aroma-css/README.md

 # aroma-css
-Aroma CSS is a cutting-edge CSS compilation tool that automates the process of generating customized stylesheets.
-With a rich library of predefined styles, rules, and components, it streamlines the creation of visually stunning web designs.
+Aroma CSS revolutionizes web design by automating the process of generating tailored stylesheets.
+With a vast library of pre-built styles, rules, and components at your fingertips, unlock the ability to effortlessly create visually striking and captivating web designs.
+Elevate your projects with ease and efficiency using Aroma CSS.

 npm i aromacss